gvwilson/mcc/README.md

     -   Created good tests (e.g., included a test for "no files to copy" without extra prompting).
     -   But was unable to resolve type mis-match problems: pyfakefs needs strings, not `Path` objects.
     -   Repeatedly tried to convert usage of `Path` to low-level string manipulations.
+1. Claude added Markdown extensions correctly on the first try.
+1. Claude was able to write and refactor code to translate `@root` references in URLs.
+    -   Wrote tests without being prompted explicitly (possibly because it noticed the `tests` directory?).
+    -   Keeps wanting to add lines of whitespace and/or trailing whitespace in Python files.
+1. Claude added functions to handle bibliography and glossary references correctly on the first try.
+    -   Also added tests and refactored when prompted to remove duplication.
+    -   Though I was very specific about the refactoring I wanted.
+    -   And refactored to loop over transformation functions correctly on the first try given a very specific prompt.

 [claude]: https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview
 [click]: https://click.palletsprojects.com/